How accessible is Japan ASIA

 (Japanese trains usually are not delayed even by one minute unless an expected situation happens.
 Thus, the station attendants can provide with such services!)

 Accessibility in big cities and small cities is different

-Obstacle for traveling is language
+The main obstacle for traveling is the language

 Probably, the biggest challenge you could encounter is the language.
 We, Japanese, are not good at speaking English, so it might be difficult for you to book a hotels/Ryokan (Japanese style hotel) and Shinkansen (express train).